-Work experience should be an integral part of a young person's development and should prepare them for the transition from life at school to work, where appropriate, and adult life.
+Work experience should be an integral part of a young person's development and should prepare them for the transition from life at school to work and adult life, where appropriate.
 It will enable the students to experience the demands and expectations of the adult world of work and provide the opportunity to put into practice and see the relevance of skills learned at school.